allenai/objaverse-rendering/README.md

 We also use [AWS S3](https://aws.amazon.com/s3/) to upload the rendered images.
 You can create a free account and then set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables to your credentials.

-### Technical Notes

-#### Blender Memory Management

-It may be strange that we create and destroy a new instance of Blender

 ### 👋 Our Team

 Objaverse is an open-source project built by the [PRIOR team](//prior.allenai.org) at the [Allen Institute for AI](//allenai.org) (AI2).